 Our last blog discussed the two main types of Constant Force Spring; linear force and torque.
-As you can see by the following graph, Vulcan is able to change the force of the spring over the travel length to match customer requirements.
+Vulcan is able to change the force of the spring over the travel length to match customer requirements.
 These springs are referred to as Gradient Positive and Gradient Negative springs.

 Gradient Positive Springs

 There are applications that demand a stronger force as the spring is extended.
 A very popular example of this is for pusher trays in stores.
 When a product is removed from the shelf, the next one comes forward, keeping the product upfront so the customer can see it and buy it.
 In this situation, there are many products lined up in a row and the spring pushes them forward.
 As a product is added, the weight required to push increases.
 Vulcan will customize the spring’s force gradient to adequately increase as the spring is extended.
 When there are a few products remaining on the shelf, the force of the spring is at its minimum.

 A Gradient Positive Spring is also known as a Variable Force “V” Spring and is relatively easy to differentiate from a Constant Force Spring.

 Certain applications may require the opposite action as discussed above.
 Sometimes the requirement is for the spring to weaken as it is extended.
 For these applications, Vulcan can produce a Gradient Negative Spring.
 One example of this is used with our Constant Torque Configuration (see part 1 of this blog).
 We use the Constant Torque Spring in a Pullbox used to hang signs.
 When the store wants to change the sign they pull the sign down so an employee can access it.
 Using a standard Constant Force Spring,